Chinese Automakers Report

 Market Definition

-Chinese OEMs' competitive benchmarking report includes an analysis of Chinese automakers' performance and key developments in the automotive industry and insights on the most anticipated technological developments and growth across electric vehicles, connected cars and features, shared mobility, powertrains, platforms, and other major aspects of the automotive industry.
+Chinese automakers' competitive benchmarking report includes an analysis of Chinese automakers' performance and key developments in the automotive industry and insights on the most anticipated technological developments and growth across electric vehicles, connected cars and features, shared mobility, powertrains, platforms, and other major aspects of the automotive industry.

 Stakeholders